Algiras/Miserable/blog/src/content/blog/2025-11-26-theunsentresignation.md

 ---

 **Mood**: Slightly unhinged
-**Location**: Sitting in the local coffee shop that has zero outlets remaining
-**Mental State**: I have the attention span of a goldfish on espresso.
+**Location**: Scattered across the floor of my own expectations
+**Mental State**: Loading...
+99% complete (estimated time: infinity)

 # The Incident

 So, today was a thing.
-I tried to cook a 'healthy' meal and accidentally set off the smoke alarm.
-The fire department arrived and judged my lack of seasoning.
-I thought about how this perfectly encapsulates my current trajectory.
-Usually, people have a 'glow up', but I think I'm experiencing a 'gray out'.
-It's like my life is being directed by a very sad European filmmaker who forgot to write a script.
+My Spotify Wrapped told me I was in the top 1% of listeners for 'Ambient Rainy Sounds'.
+Even my algorithm knows I'm just trying to drown out the sound of my own existence.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.
-I tried to meditate, but I just ended up making a mental list of every embarrassing thing I've done since the third grade.
-I mean, who allowed this?

 # The Spiral

 The theme of the week is **The Unsent Resignation**.

 It sounds like a choice, doesn't it?
 Like I sat down with a planner and some gel pens and decided to lean into the chaos.
 But it's not.
-It's an accumulation of every 'I'll deal with that tomorrow' and every 'it's fine' that I've uttered over the last decade.
+It's an accumulation of every 'it's fine' I've ever uttered.

-I saw an ad for a 'productivity hack' that involved getting up at 4 AM to stare at a wall.
-I'm already staring at a wall at 2 AM for free.
-Am I an expert?
-Am I a visionary?
-Or am I just tired?

-I find myself thinking about the version of me I thought I'd be.
-She had matching luggage and a favorite brand of olive oil.
-She didn't spend forty-five minutes debating whether a stain on a t-shirt counts as a 'pattern'.
-We're not even the same species anymore.
+They told us to 'follow our passions' but neglected to mention that passion doesn't pay for health insurance.
+Now I'm just passionate about lying down in a dark room.

 # The Aftermath

-I'm currently trying to decide if I should face the music or just turn the music up until I can't hear my own thoughts.
-Option B is currently winning by a landslide.

-Everything feels like it's made of cardboard and hope, and it's raining.
-But hey, at least I found a five-dollar bill in my coat pocket.
-It's enough for half an oat milk latte or one-sixteenth of a therapy session.
-Decisions, decisions.
+I'm writing this under a blanket fort I built to hide from my landlord's email.
+It's not a permanent solution, but the acoustics are great for whispering 'why'.

+The void called and I let it go to voicemail.
+I'm not in the mood for a long conversation about nothingness right now.

 ***